SofiaBadini/badini_garamow/src/documentation/original_data.rst

 Original Data
 *************

-Documentation of the different datasets in *original_data*.
+Documentation of the files in *src.original_data*.

+Here we store the GATE project's original datasets, as well as two .csv files containing description of these datasets.

 application.csv
 ================